apache/activemq-artemis/docs/user-manual/en/security.md

     search filter is applied to the subtree selected by the role base, `ou=Group,ou=ActiveMQ,ou=system`, it matches all role entries that have a `member` attribute equal to `uid=jdoe` (the value of a `member` attribute is a DN).

-    This option must always be set, even if role searching is disabled, because it has no default value.
+    This option must always be set to enable role searching because it has no default value.
+Leaving it unset disables role searching and the role information must come from `userRoleName`.

     If you use OpenLDAP, the syntax of the search filter is `(member:=uid=jdoe)`.